 Not at all.
 With our details on how to transfer appreciated securities, we can help you through every step of the process.

 When giving securities, be sure to consult with your financial advisors first.
-Let us know that the gift is coming, and what program or department you want us to apply it to.
+Let us know that the gift is coming, and to what program or department you want us to apply it.

 Inform your broker in writing that you wish to give appreciated securities to The Nature Conservancy.
-Download a sample letter for your use.
-Be sure to let the broker know when you'd like the transfer made.
-Your broker will need to call us at (877) 812-3698 to obtain pertinent account information.
+You can download a sample letter below and provide that to your broker.

 If you hold the actual stock certificates, you will need to sign a stock power form for each certificate you contribute.
 You may obtain a stock power from any broker or financial institution.
 When you sign the power, be sure to sign your name precisely as it appears on the certificate.
 For example, if you are listed as John A. Johnson on the certificate, sign it John A. Johnson.